PetricaT/ProgrammingVTuberLogos-Addon/READMe.md

 <img src="CC-BY-NC-SA-4.0.jpg" width="200" height="80" alt="CC-BY-NC-SA-4.0">

 > [!IMPORTANT]
-> In addition to the permissions granted by the CC BY-SA 4.0 license, I am open to providing further permissions upon request.
+> In addition to the permissions granted by the CC BY-NC-SA 4.0 license, I am open to providing further permissions upon request.
 If you require more open permissions for the logos provided under this license, please feel free to contact me.
 I am willing to consider granting additional permissions on a case-by-case basis.

 ### Permitted: